wchua045/Cooking-Unit-Conversion/README.md

  This calculator is accurate to the type of ingredients, and units of measurement
 ![](images/CookingUnitConversion.png)

-Build for efficiency and to reduce the number of clicks during usage, our Cooking Unit Conversion generates the conversion results instantly as the user keys in their data.
+Build for efficiency and to reduce the number of clicks during usage, my Cooking Unit Conversion generates the conversion results instantly as the user keys in their data.
 ![](images/CookingUnitConversionApplication.gif)